valtiojs/valtio-plugin/readme.md

+# THIS LIBRARY IS UNDER CONSTRUCTOIN AND IS NOT MEANT TO BE USED YET

 # Valtio Plugin System

 A plugin system for Valtio that allows extending the state management library with custom functionality without modifying its core.